-To support individuals who are struggling to pay their tax, HMRC is encouraging the use of its online tool to set up an instalment plan for self-assessment payments.
-The tool has can deal with payments due of up to £30,000.
-A self-serve process means that provided you meet all the relevant criteria, a short-term TTP arrangement can be put in place without having to discuss it with HMRC and without having to provide details of current income and expenditure.
+To support individuals struggling to pay their taxes, HMRC is encouraging the use of its online tool to set up an instalment plan for self-assessment payments.
+The tool can deal with payments due of up to £30,000.
+A self-serve process means that provided you meet all the relevant criteria, a short-term TTP arrangement can be put in place without discussing it with HMRC and without giving details of current income and expenditure.

-Agents are not allowed to set up the required direct debit in the names of their customers.
+Agents cannot set up the required direct debit in their customers’ names.
 Only you can make a TTP arrangement with HMRC.
 You have 60 days before or after a payment deadline to set up a TTP.

-- If you have a personal tax account (or want to register for one) and your tax return is filed with HMRC, you can apply online using GOV.UK to set up a direct debit and pay any tax that is owed over a period of up to 12 months
+- If you have a personal tax account (or want to register for one) and your tax return is filed with HMRC, you can apply online using GOV.UK to set up a direct debit and pay any tax that is owed over up to 12 months

-- You should wait 3 full days after your tax return has been filed to set up an online TTP arrangement
+- It would be best if you waited three full days after your tax return has been filed to set up an online TTP arrangement

 You need to meet the following requirements to set up your own time to pay arrangement:

 - Have no:

 - The total debt needs to be under £30,000

 - The payment plan needs to be set up:

 - No later than 60 days after the due date of debt, this will be the 1 April for a 31 January payment date or 29 September for a 31 July payment date

 - No earlier than 60 days before the due date of debt, this will be the 3 December for a 31 January payment date or 2 June for a 31 July payment date.